aichaos/scarecrow/README.md

     {
-      "type": "Slack",   // Each Listener has a type "enabled": false,  // Set to `true` to enable this listener on start-up "api_token": "XXXX-NOT-A-REAL-TOKEN-XXXX", // Slack Bot API token "username": "scarecrow" // Enter the Slack bot's real username here },
+      "type": "Slack",   // Each Listener has a type "enabled": false,  // Set to `true` to enable this listener on start-up "settings": {      // Listener-specific configuration
+          "api_token": "XXXX-NOT-A-REAL-TOKEN-XXXX", // Slack Bot API token "username": "scarecrow" // Enter the Slack bot's real username here }
+    },
     {
       "type": "Console",
       "enabled": true,
+      "settings": {
-      "username": "Scarecrow" // This username is shown in the console when the
+          "username": "Scarecrow" // This username is shown in the console when
-                              // bot sends you a reply.
-It can be anything you
+                                  // the bot sends you a reply.
+It can be
-                              // want.
+                                  // anything you want.
+      }
     }
   ]
 }